justin2004/iced_box/README.md

 - cd to a directory with a clojure project
 - `icedbox`
 - then, with vim in that directory, connect with vim-iced   e.g. `:IcedConnect`
+  - you do need the client side of vim-iced installed for that to work